 Remember, faster growing trees, such as cottonwood, locust, or sycamore, may cause more issues because they grow more rapidly.
 Slower growing trees are a better choice, but they still need to be removed and another tree replanted every eight to ten years to avoid their roots from causing a problem.
 Also, make sure you plant trees a good distance from your sewer lines, that way you can help avoid damage and prevent those pesky (and often expensive) sewer line repairs.
 If you’re not confident where your sewer lines are, ask Barlow Service Experts to flag the path of the sewer pipes.

-So if you think your tree roots have come in contact with your sewer line or you have any plumbing problems at all, call Barlow Service Experts in Ogden and we are happy to come to your home and see if you need a sewer line repair or do a full plumbing maintenance to make sure your pipes are good to go.
+So if you think your tree roots have come in contact with your sewer line or you have any plumbing problems at all, call Barlow Service Experts in the Wasatch Front region and we are happy to come to your home and see if you need a sewer line repair or do a full plumbing maintenance to make sure your pipes are good to go.